 Minneapolis, MN 55455

 Dr. Tolar is originally from the Czech Republic, and received his medical education in Prague at the Charles University.
 In 1992, he came to the University of Minnesota, where he completed his PhD in Molecular, Cellular & Developmental Biology and Genetics.
-He is currently an associate professor in the Department of Pediatrics, Blood and Marrow Transplantation, the Edmund Wallace Tulloch & Anna Marie Tulloch Chair in Stem Cell Biology, Genetics & Genomics, and the Director of Stem Cell/Gene Therapies.
+He is currently a professor in the Department of Pediatrics, Blood and Marrow Transplantation, the Edmund Wallace Tulloch & Anna Marie Tulloch Chair in Stem Cell Biology, Genetics & Genomics, and the Director of Stem Cell/Gene Therapies.
 He is a member of the graduate faculty of the Microbiology, Immunology and Cancer Biology (MICaB) Program, the Molecular, Cellular, and Developmental Biology and Genetics (MCDB&G) Program, and the Stem Cell Biology (SCB) Program.

-Dr. Tolar has a clinical practice through the University of Minnesota Children's Hospital, and his interests include educating and mentoring new physicians.
+Dr. Tolar has a clinical practice through the University of Minnesota Masonic Children's Hospital, and his interests include educating and mentoring new physicians.

 Dr. Tolar is active in many professional societies, and is a strong advocate for cooperation and communication within the clinical and research communities.